ryanatkn/gro/src/docs/config.md

 The `platform` can currently be `"node"` or `"browser"` and is used by Gro's default builders to customize the output.
-When compiling for the browser, dependencies in `node_modules/` are imported via Snowpack's [`esinstall`](https://github.com/snowpackjs/snowpack/tree/master/esinstall).
+When building for the browser, dependencies in `node_modules/` are imported via Snowpack's [`esinstall`](https://github.com/snowpackjs/snowpack/tree/master/esinstall).
-When compiling for Node, the Svelte compiler outputs [SSR components](https://svelte.dev/docs#Server-side_component_API) instead of the normal DOM ones.
+When building for Node, the Svelte compiler outputs [SSR components](https://svelte.dev/docs#Server-side_component_API) instead of the normal DOM ones.